 There are several options to rent a car in Beirut

 - Pick up at a location in the city.
 Depending on the car rental company in Beirut you go with, you need to get to the car rental location.
 They are usually conveniently located near major traffic junctions, so you can easily get out of the city from there.
 You can take a taxi or shared service taxi to the car rental place.
+Find the best deals in Beirut here.

 - Car Rental at Beirut Airport.
 Easy if you wish to get a car the minute you land in Lebanon or wish to use their 24/7 service.
+Find your Beirut car rental here.

 Car Rental Lebanon Airport